dapphub/keeper/README.md

 --------

 Feedbase is a simple smart contract that lets anyone publish price feeds to the Ethereum blockchain.
+For information about how to claim your feed IDs, please see <https://github.com/nexusdev/feedbase>.

 This daemon works as a simple loop which periodically updates a set of feeds specified in `~/.keeper.json`, as in the following example: